-- reduce the adminstrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports
+- reduce the administrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports

-- improve the efficiency of the transparency system, particularly regarding publishing information on voting rights held through derivatives
+- make the transparency system more efficient, in particular as regards the publication of information on voting rights held through derivatives

 Access to information

-In 2007 the Commission adopted a recommendation to encourage EU countries to take steps to effectively interconnect their storage mechanisms.
+In 2007, the Commission adopted a recommendation to encourage EU countries to take steps to interconnect their storage mechanisms.

-The revised transparency directive requires the creation of a central European electronic access point (EEAP) providing access to the different storage mechanisms must be created.
-The EEAP, developed by the European Securities and Markets Authority (ESMA) is now developing this central access point and will be responsible for its operation.
+Under the revised Transparency Directive, a central European electronic access point (EEAP) providing access to the different storage mechanisms must be created.
+The EEAP, developed by the European Securities and Markets Authority (ESMA), has not become operational.